vitest-dev/vitest/docs/config/index.md

 - **Default:** `15`
 - **CLI:** `--outputDiffLines <lines>`, `--output-diff-lines <lines>`

-Limit number of single output diff lines up to `15`.
-Vitest counts all `+-` lines, when determining when to stop.
+Limit the number of single output diff lines up to `15`.
+Vitest counts all `+-` lines when determining when to stop.
 For example, you might see diff like this, if you set this property to `3`:

 ```diff
 - test: 1,